openshift/openshift-origin-design/web-console/4.0-designs/empty-states/empty-states.md

   * When a page is empty because nothing has been created yet
   * When a page is empty because an applied filter results in a null set
   * When a page is empty because the user does not have access to any resources
+  * When a page is empty because the user does not have the correct project selection

 ## Design
 * The empty state pattern should be beneath the toolbar